deltachat/deltachat-pages/_posts/2020-03-05-reduced-message-size.md

   messages from blocked contacts.
 This means:
   - No unnecessary traffic
   - No slowdown when getting online with a busy inbox
+- What is more important than blocked contacts is ordinary emails with huge attachements.
+If you use DC with a normal email address and send PDFs around, DC used to download them and throw away.
 - We optimized the traffic on idle, when the app isn't used.
 In 10 minutes, it used to consume 6 kB - [this was reduced down to 107 bytes.](https://github.com/deltachat/deltachat-core-rust/issues/506)
 - Key Gossip (keys of other group members) is not sent with every message